fenwaypowers/khinsider-streamer/README.md

 Ranked by priority (1 being highest)

-1. allow download and stream in FLAC.
-2. allow for the creation, playback, and download of playlists
+1. allow for the creation, playback, and download of playlists
-3. create executable files for Windows, MacOS, and Linux.
+2. create executable files for Windows, MacOS, and Linux.
-4. allow for use of VLC when streaming.
+3. allow for use of VLC when streaming.

 ## Known Issues

-* the character "#" in a song link prevents yt-dlp or mpv from accessing the file.
-Therefore, these links will not be converted into regular text but will maintain their percent encoding.
+* the character "#" in a song link prevents yt-dlp and mpv from accessing the file.
+Therefore, these links will not be converted into regular text and will maintain their percent encoding.

 ## Notice